quxiaofeng/dkhrs.ml/cnn-for-dummies.md

 F T
 ?
 .
 (44)
-Let’s have a closer look at the RHS.
+Let's have a closer look at the RHS.
 ∂z
 ∂Y
 F T ∈ R (H